 The makers of this theory believe that certain conditions are required for this theory to be true.

-The scarcity of resources such as money, land, commodities gives rise to competition.
+The scarcity of resources such as money, land, and commodities gives rise to competition.
 The competition also exists in intangible resources such as status, time, respect, power, etc. It is a competition that creates a conflict of interest.
 Hence, in the absence of competition, there would be no conflict.

 The human relationships & the structure of society is such that it experiences inequalities of power.
 Even in a pure socialist economy, there exist disparities.
 If all are equal, there may be no reason for conflict.